waterlens/waterlens-blog/content/posts/functional-programming-languages-and-compilations.md

 [^21]: Johnsson, T. (1984, June).
 Efficient compilation of lazy evaluation.
 In Proceedings of the 1984 SIGPLAN symposium on Compiler construction (pp. 58-69).
 [^22]: Jones, S. L. P. (1992).
 Implementing lazy functional languages on stock hardware: the Spineless Tagless G-machine.
 Journal of functional programming, 2(2), 127-202.
 [^23]: Peyton Jones, S. L. (1987).
 The implementation of functional programming languages (prentice-hall international series in computer science).
 Prentice-Hall, Inc..
+[^24]: Baudinet, M., & MacQueen, D. (1985).
+Tree pattern matching for ML.
+[^25]: Maranget, L. (2008, September).
+Compiling pattern matching to good decision trees.
+In Proceedings of the 2008 ACM SIGPLAN workshop on ML (pp. 35-46).